 For example, say that in a given national pathway by 2045 the electrification of the passenger car fleet is 60%, that energy efficiency of the passenger car fleet increases by 30% and that travel demand drops to 1100 Million km per year (step 1).
 Then, step 2 will consist in choosing the technology trajectory and demand trajectories in the EUCalculator that more closely reproduces the boundary conditions published in the national pathway.
 In step 3 it is then evaluated what energy and emissions values are returned by the EUCalculator for the transport sector and the results compared to the national pathway.

-It is important to underline that the original scenario documentation and model employed might not match one-to-one with the granularity of assumptions and levers available in the EUCalculator model.
-The differences can of course go both ways, that is, sometimes a particular module of the EUCalculator model is more detailed, other times the model that originated the pathway can be more detailed.
+The alignment of the assumptions from national pathways in the model and the associated results will always contain a certain degree of disagreement.
+This is unavoidable and differences will be minimised as far as consistency and the impositions of the national pathways' documentation impose.
+In this regard it is important to underline that the original scenario documentation and model employed might not match one-to-one with the granularity of assumptions and levers available in the EUCalculator model.
+The differences can go both ways, that is, sometimes a particular module of the EUCalculator model is more detailed, other times the model that originated the pathway can be more detailed.
 In such cases the team is forced to make "best guesses" - taking into account the overall narrative of the scenario being reproduced - or derive relevant metrics indirectly using related proxies provided in the scenario documentation.
+Despite the significant flexibility of the EUCalculator in exogenously setting demand and technological evolution (see section 3.1), it cannot be assumed a-priori that any national pathway can be reproduced in an acceptable way.
+In case essential features of a pathway are not reproduced because the ambition levels in the EUCalculator falls short from that in the national strategy, the model will run using the most ambitious level available.
+In the final documentation it will be noted the respective assumption where alignment between the EUCalculator and the national pathway was not possible.
+This implies the level of ambition in the national pathway for a particular technology or behaviour is higher than the expert-level considerations on feasibility made in the EUCalculator.